 Research Technician and Lab Manager | Dunn Lab

-An evolutionary ecologist by training, I study how species adapt to their environment and how this affects inter-species interactions and evolutionary diversification.
+I study the distribution and role of microbes and insects in the environment, mostly using tools of bioinformatics, community ecology and citizen science.
 I’ve worked with a number of systems, including plants and invertebrates, recently focusing on microbial communities in sourdough, shower heads, and the guts of chimpanzees.

 I am particularly interested in engaging others in the process of science and sharing excitement over new knowledge and insights.
 Using data visualization and photography, I strive to present science in accessible and engaging ways to the general public.